PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: PI-Whisper Design

 \section{PI-Whisper Design}

-In this section, we introduce \textbf{PI-Whisper} that addresses the aforementioned limitations.
-By dissecting the fine-tuning from the model and dissecting characteristics from the input, our proposed framework achieves linear scalability with training data and seamlessly supports any number of speaker characteristics.
+In this section, we introduce \textbf{PI-Whisper}, which addresses the aforementioned limitations.
+By dissecting the fine-tuning from the model and the characteristics from the input, our proposed framework achieves linear scalability with training data and seamlessly supports any number of speaker characteristics.
 In particular, previous works need to use the entire $D$ at each update to $M$, but PI-Whisper only uses the new data after the last update.
-We will first introduce the overall architecture, then dive into the details of individual components of the framework during training, and finally describe the inference pipeline.
+We will first introduce the overall architecture design, then dive into the details of individual components of the system during training, and finally describe the inference pipeline.